Cossacks: Kuban Cossacks

 Kuban Cossacks are Cossacks who live in the Kuban region of Russia.
 Although many Cossack groups came to inhabit the Western North Caucasus, most of the Kuban Cossacks are descendants of the Black Sea Cossack Host (originally the Zaporozhian Cossacks), and the Caucasus Line Cossack Host.

-A distinguishing feature is the Chupryna or Oseledets hairstyle, a roach haircut popular among some Kubanians.
-This tradition traces back to the Zaporizhian Sich.
+During the Russian Civil War, Kuban Cossacks established their own state, the Kuban People's Republic.
+They attempted to form a federal union with Ukraine People's Republic, but it was defeated by the White Army forces undert Anton Denikin, and eventually Kuban was overcome by the Bolsheviks.

 Terek Cossacks

 The Terek Cossack Host was created in 1577 by free Cossacks resettling from the Volga to the Terek River.
 Local Terek Cossacks joined this host later.
 In 1792, the host was included in the Caucasus Line Cossack Host, from which it separated again in 1860, with Vladikavkaz as its capital.
 In 1916, the population of the host was 255,000, within an area of 1.9 million desyatinas.